nghttp2/nghttp2/doc/nghttpx.1.rst

     them            by           ":".
 Specifying
     :option:`-b`\'127.0.0.1,8080;nghttp2.org:www.nghttp2.org'  has  the
     same  effect  to specify  :option:`-b`\'127.0.0.1,8080;nghttp2.org'
-    and :option:`-b`\'127.0.0.1,8080:www.nghttp2.org'.
+    and :option:`-b`\'127.0.0.1,8080;www.nghttp2.org'.

     The backend addresses sharing same <PATTERN> are grouped together forming  load balancing  group.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
+Since  ";" has  special meaning in shell, the option value must be quoted.

     Default: ``127.0.0.1,80``

-.. option:: -f, --frontend=<HOST>,<PORT>
+.. option:: -f, --frontend=(<HOST>,<PORT>|unix:<PATH>)

     Set  frontend  host and  port.
 If  <HOST> is  '\*',  it assumes  all addresses  including  both  IPv4 and  IPv6.